Svalbard Airport: Hotellneset

 The Svalbard Treaty specifies that no military installations are permitted on the archipelago.
 The Soviet authorities were concerned that a permanent civilian airport could also be used by Norwegian and NATO forces.
 But the Soviets also needed an airport to serve their settlements at Barentsburg and Pyramiden, and by the early 1970s, an understanding was reached between the two countries.

 Construction started in 1973.
 The airport needed to be built on permafrost.
 The runway is insulated against the ground, so it will not melt during the summer.
 The hangar is frozen into the ground, with the pillars being melted into place and then being frozen stuck.
 The runway was plagued with frost heaves due to an incorrect construction method, forcing the airport to regularly re-asphalt the runway.
 In 1989, parts of the runway were re-insulated, repairing those areas that previously had been the worst of an acceptable solution.
 In 2006, this solution was administered to the remaining parts of the runway.
 An upgrade to the terminal building to allow larger capacity was completed in 2007.
+The runway was renumbered from 10/28 to 09/27 on 07 September 2023.